MuhammadQasimHunain/CoinkiteDotNet/README.md

 # CoinkiteDotNet
 .net library for coinkite

+Licensed under the DBAD license (Don't Be A Dick)

 Work has only just begun on this project, but it should be an ideal library for usage.